voyeg3r/dotfiles/rcfiles/vim/wiki/dicasvim.md

 see also: [Regex](Regex) page

+### Editing complex commands and search

+When you have complex commands and searches you can open for each of theses modes a special window

+    Ctrl-f in command mode opens 'command line window'
+    q: also open command line window
+    q/ open search command window

+    /ctrl-p inserts my last search

 ### inserting filename

 The following commands insert lines consisting of the full path of the current